 Where other Mexican fast food franchises cut corners, we take the time to do it right.
 Our chips and taco shells are made fresh in our kitchen every morning, and our beloved salsas are made fresh daily.
 Each one of our world-famous Crisp Burritos is rolled by hand, and our craveable Mexi-Fries are cooked to order.
 Our produce is the freshest and ripest available — often locally sourced — and we use only 100% boneless, skinless all-white meat chicken and top-quality lean ground beef.
 We also provide vegetarian options, and feature a wide variety of seasonal and limited-time offerings that keep our menu fresh and our customers excited to come back.

 Our brand promise for over 60 years in business has been that fresh, real ingredients make better food.

-“The key difference with TacoTime is our taste profile,” says Kevin Gingrich, Brand President of TacoTime and owner of several TacoTime franchise locations in Utah.
+“The key difference with TacoTime is our taste profile,” says TacoTime’s Director of Operations.
 “It tastes good because of the seasonings that we have, which are proprietary spice blends created for TacoTime.
 But our bigger unique factor is how many items we make in-house.

 From our hand-rolled Crisp Burritos, to making the taco shells — which most people don’t even know that we do — to the array of other items that are made in-house, we do it all from scratch.
-We make our own salsas and cook our own taco meat every two hours.
+We make our own salsas and cook our own taco meat.
 The norm in the QSR space is where brands bring in products through the back door, maybe reheat it or just pour it out of a bag.
 We don’t do that.
 We cook it in-house, and that’s why it tastes better.”